BrianHHough/generative-ai-amazon-sagemaker-development-and-deployment/README.md

-# Data Science on AWS
+# Generative AI & Data Science with Amazon SageMaker on AWS

 ## Description